niemasd/How-to-Teach-Online/teach_online/modalities.md

 A myriad of issues can prevent students from physically coming to class: illness, family/work obligations, social/personal life issues, commute challenges, etc.
 {cite:p}`gersten_barriers_2023,salguero_understanding_2021`.
-Even factors as small as not wanting to wake up early can be a non-trivial barrier to coming to class (and a student's definition of "early" might differ dramatically from an instructor's!).
+Even factors as small as not wanting to wake up early can be non-trivial barriers to physically coming to class (and a student's definition of "early" might differ dramatically from an instructor's!).

 Another key limitation of fully in-person instruction is that it does not scale well: